nokonoko/Uguu/README.md

 ## Requirements

-Tested and working with Nginx + PHP-8.1 + SQLite/MySQL/PostgreSQL.
+Tested and working with Nginx + PHP-8.1 + SQLite/MySQL/PostgreSQL + NodeJS 18 or higher.

 Node is used to compile Uguu, after that it runs on PHP.